periph/bootstrap/README.md

 for portability:

 - `cmd/flash`: Downloads an image, flashes it to an SD card and modifies it to run `setup.sh` upon the first boot.
+It only runs on linux.
 - `cmd/find-host`: Looks for devices on the local network through mDNS.
 Note that Raspbian Stretch doesn't advertize anymore.

-## Flashing an SD Card
+## Flashing an SD card

-This example downloads the Raspbian Stretch Lite image and flashes it to an SD Card.
+This example downloads the Raspbian Stretch Lite image and flashes it to an SD card.
 You must supply the path to the SD card, generally in the form of `/dev/sdX` or `/dev/mmcblkN`.
 This only works on linux for now.

 ```
 go install periph.io/x/bootstrap/cmd/...
-flash -manufacturer raspberripy --wifi <ssid> <pwd> /dev/sdh
+flash -manufacturer raspberrypi --wifi <ssid> <pwd> /dev/sdh
 ```

 `flash` takes care of all the steps below on the micro computer's initial boot.